Angelodecastr/My-Portfolio/docs/Projects/Remotely.md

 <p
  style="text-align: left;">
-This is my Remotely dashboard showing real-time device metrics—user, platform, disk, and memory usage—for proactive monitoring and performance management
+On this dashboard, Remotely tracks user, platform, disk, and memory usage to help monitor devices and manage performance proactively.
 </p>

 ---